KShebek/cbe504/main.typ

 $ conc("A**A") = z/2 (conc("A^*")^2)/conc("*")_0, $
 where $z$ is the coordination number of the site, and a $1\/2$ factor is introduced to avoid over-counting when dealing with identical pairs of species or sites.

+#self[Draw square lattice with some Astar sites.]

 The way we can justify the above expressions is as follows.
 Consider the expression for #conc("**").
-We want to find the the number density of adjacent pairs of vacant sites.
+We want to find the number density of adjacent pairs of vacant sites.
 The probability of randomly picking a vacant site on the lattice is $conc("*")\/conc("*")_0$, and we can start by considering all possible sites on the surface: $conc("*")_0 dot.op (conc("*")\/conc("*")_0)$.
 Once we have picked a vacant site, we want to see if we can pick another one that is adjacent to our choice.
 For this, the probability of finding a vacant site is again $conc("*")\/conc("*")_0$, but this time we are not considering all possible sites ($conc("*")_0$); rather, we are considering only the sites adjacent to the first pick (i.e. the number of coordinating sites), such that we have $z dot.op (conc("*")\/conc("*")_0)$.
-For the probability of both events, we multiply the two independent probabilities together to arrive at
+For the likelihood of both events to occurring, we multiply the two independent event likelihoods together to arrive at
 $conc("**") =z dot.op (conc("*")^2\/conc("*")_0)$.
 The final factor of $1\/2$ comes in to prevent double-counting when dealing with statistically identical pairs of sites or species on the surface.

-The equations for the rate of adsorption and desorption can now be written as$ r_"ads" &= k_"ads" p_ce("A2") conc("**") = (z k_"ads" p_ce("A2") conc("*")^2)/(2 conc("*")_0)\
+The equations for the rate of adsorption and desorption can now be written as $ r_"ads" &= k_"ads" p_ce("A2") conc("**") = (z k_"ads" p_ce("A2") conc("*")^2)/(2 conc("*")_0)\
 r_"des" &= k_"des" conc("A**A") = (z k_"des" conc("A^*")^2)/(2 conc("*")_0) .
 $
+In other words, there is an additional factor of $z\/2 conc("*")_0$ that needs to be included than if one were to write the elementary rate law solely based on #ref(<eq:rxn_a2>).
 Setting both expressions equal to one another to invoke equilibrium conditions yields
 $ K_"ads" = conc("A^*")^2 / (p_ce("A2") conc("*")^2). $<eq:dissociative_K_a>
-#caution[If we had not accounted for the statistical siting, we would instead have $r_"ads"=k_"ads" p_ce("A2") conc("*")^2$ and $r_"des"=k_"des" conc("A^*")^2$, which will overestimate the rates of adsorption and desorption.
+#caution[If we had not accounted for the statistical siting, we would instead have $r_"ads"=k_"ads" p_ce("A2") conc("*")^2$ and $r_"des"=k_"des" conc("A^*")^2$, which will overestimate the rates of adsorption and desorption and change the units on our rate constant.
 That said, there would be no change in our expression for $K_"ads"$.]
 The site balance is given by
 $ conc("*")_0 = conc("*") + conc("A^*"). $<eq:dissociative_site_balance>
 Since we want to have an expression for $theta_ce("A")$ that is independent of #conc("*"), we can solve for #conc("*") in #ref(<eq:dissociative_K_a>) and plug it into #ref(<eq:dissociative_site_balance>) to get